By Joost de Kluijver, CEO and Founder

 This will create the strongest ally we could ever dream of: the power of the market.

 That’s what we contribute to NGO projects such as the one supported by the German government, in Nigeria: we help to kick start it and link it to our local collection networks.
+This project in funded by the PREVENT Waste Alliance, an initiative of the German Federal Government, and the GIZ.
 But most of all: we help create demand and funding to make proper waste-collection and recycling economically viable, today.

 Changing the narrative